remipassmoilesel/self-hosted-k8s/README.md

     $ ssh -L 6443:localhost:6443 $MASTER_IP

-Then use your config:
+You can now use your cluster:

-    $ export KUBECONFIG=/home/user/self-hosted-k8s/config
     $ kubectl get all --all-namespaces

 ## How to create an HTTP ingress ?